Dr Stephen Codrington

 Stephen’s academic backgrounds are Geography, Economics and Philosophy, and he is a former President of both the Geographical Society of New South Wales and the Geography Teachers' Association of New South Wales (twice).
 He is currently treasurer of the Geographical Society of New South Wales.
 He has led several successful geographical study tours to such diverse destinations as China, Myanmar, Russia, Estonia, Uzbekistan, Papua New Guinea, Indonesia (Irian Jaya), Thailand and North Korea.
 In 2005, he led a delegation of the first foreign students ever to visit North Korea - the first of nine trips he has now undertaken to that little-known and isolated country.

 In 2014 to 2015, he worked in a part-time role teaching Geography at the Australian Catholic University, specialising in the fields of Environmental Sustainability and the Human Geography of Globalisation.
 From 2018 to 2022 he served as the Director of School Governance and Leadership Development, as well as Senior Lecturer, at Alphacrucis College, a Christian tertiary college with multiple campuses across Australia and New Zealand.
 Stephen’s work was focussed on the College’s main campus in Parramatta (Sydney, Australia), where he conducted research, professional development and school reviews, and taught both undergraduate and postgraduate courses in areas such as Critical Thinking, Educational Policy Development, Indigenous and Multicultural Education, Action Research, Geography, History and Religious Education.
-He remains connected to Alphacrucis College in an adjunct capacity.
+He continues to support Alphacrucis College by supervising several PhD students.
+He is also writing course material for the Masters of Educational Leadership program at Morling College and he serves as a mentor for school leaders with the Australian Council for Educational Leaders.

 He has been honoured with election as a Fellow of the Australian College of Education, the Royal Geographical Society (UK), the International Biographical Association, and the Geographical Society of NSW, including both a Fellowship and Life Membership of the Geographical Society, as well as being elected a Member of the Order of International Fellowship.
 He is a former Chairman of H.I.C.E.S.
 (Heads of Independent Co-educational Schools) and a former Vice-President of A.E.C.S. (the Association of Executives of Christian Schools).